So love birds, another Valentine's Day is upon us.

 1) "He's doing [insert action] because he likes you"

-I hear this said to me and others ALL THE DAMN TIME.
+This is said to me and others ALL THE DAMN TIME.
 This is a lie that is well illustrated in He's Just Not That Into You.
 It's unfair to assume that everything a guy does is to get in your pants.
 Maybe he paid for your coffee because you looked like a tired piece of trash, not because he thinks your cute.
 Maybe he asked you to come to the party because he thought you'd bring your sister, the girl he is actually into (Side note: If you think that's too specific to be a made up example, you're right.
 This has actually happened to me).
 Maybe he booty-called you because he's drunk... sorry let me correct myself: he definitely booty-called you because he's drunk.
 My point is there is a list of 300 reasons someone might do something, only 1 of which being "he likes you".
 Do the math.

 2) "He texted you 20 minutes later, so you have to wait at least 10 minutes"

 Who has the time in their life to do this kind of math every time you want to send a text to a guy.
 And serious question: do guys do this shit too?
 Is it just girls?
 Dear God I hope so.
-If I see a text and don't respond right away, I am nearly guaranteed never responding to that text.
+If I see a text and don't respond right away, I am nearly guaranteed to never respond to that text.
 This has led to my mom calling me asking "why haven't you responded to my text" at least 7 times in 2019.
 He sent you a text because he wants you to respond, so respond.
 I have a lot of thoughts on "texting etiquette" and I'm not going to get into it but basically, respond when you want to respond.
 I doubt he's looking at the time stamps.

 And the worst advice I have received, regarding boys, in my 20 years on this earth *drum roll*: